 There are also monetary qualifications for unemployment in South Carolina.
 During your time at work, you must have met the following earnings criteria:

 - Earned an established minimum amount of income or more during your most recent base period.

 - Earned an established minimum amount of income during your highest-grossing base period while working for an employer who paid unemployment insurance taxes.

 - Your combined base period earnings are greater than or equal to 1.5 times the amount you earned during your highest-grossing quarter.

 In South Carolina, a base period is defined as one year of insured work.
-The wages you earned during this year will be the primary determining factor in regards to your eligibility for EDD.
+The wages you earned during this year will be the primary determining factor in regard to your eligibility for EDD.
 If you did not earn enough income during your standard base period, then you can request that the department review your earnings from an alternate base period.

 Learn About South Carolina Unemployment Requirements and Domestic Violence